 On May 25, 2003, a hiker near The Shady Rest campground in Mammoth Lakes National Forest in California, discovered a shallow grave with skeletal remains scattered around the area.
 Investigators estimate the victim had been dead for 6 to 9 months.
 Forensic examination of these remains revealed two penetrations that were concluded to be consistent with knife wounds.
 The death was therefore classified as a homicide.
 A limited amount of information could be gleamed from the remains, namely that the remains belonged to a woman that was likely 30 to 40 years old and that the woman likely had indigenous ancestry from southern Mexico.
-The victim's information was entered into NCIC and the ViCAP national database.
+The victim's information was entered into NamUs as UP52627 as well as NCIC and the ViCAP national database.
 Unfortunately, there were few leads to work from and the case eventually went cold.

 In 2020, the Mono County Sheriff's Office teamed with Othram to use Forensic-Grade Genome Sequencing® to build a comprehensive genealogical profile to generate new leads that might lead to the identity of the homicide victim or one of her family members.
 Investigators sent skeletal remains to Othram and Othram scientists produced a profile and an updated assessment of biogeographical ancestry for the victim.
 In the course of the investigation, a candidate family member was identified and Othram used KinSNP™ familial testing to confirm the familial relationship.
 This information was returned to law enforcement, who then worked with the California Department of Justice to additionally confirm the identity of the homicide victim using standard STR testing.
 At this point, the female homicide victim was at last known to be 30-year-old Isabel Sanchez Bernal.